 Do you want to know which Fellowship is suitable for you?
 Answer this question:

 Where do you want to carry out your postdoc?

-- In a Third country (other country than a EU Member state or an associated country).
+- In a Third country (other countries than an EU Member state or an associated country).
 You can do the IOF if you are a national of an EU Member state or an associated country.
-If you are not, you must consider carrying out your postdoc research in a EU Member state or an associated country to be able to apply for a Marie Curie Fellowship.
+If you are not, you must consider carrying out your postdoc research in an EU Member state or an associated country to be able to apply for a Marie Curie Fellowship.

-- In a EU Member state or an associated country.
+- In an EU Member state or an associated country.

 - Where did you work right before?

-- In a EU Member state or associated country.
+- In an EU Member state or associated country.
 You can do the IEF.